 Likewise, in order for you to successfully obtain a U-visa, you must have information that will be helpful to law enforcement in their investigation, and you must submit a “Certificate of Helpfulness” along with your visa application.

 Finally, in order to be eligible for this visa, you must show that you were physically or mentally injured as a result of criminal activity, and you must be willing to assist criminal investigators and authorities throughout the course of their criminal investigation.

 VAWA visas are a way for abused and battered immigrant spouses to be eligible for a green card, without the need for cooperation by the U.S. permanent resident relative or citizen who is the source of the abuse.
 You may be eligible for the visa if your adult child (who is a U.S citizen) abused you, your stepparent or parent (who is a U.S. citizen) abused you, or your spouse (a permanent legal resident or U.S. citizen) abused you or your minor child who is under 21 years of age.

 U.S. Immigration provides protection to you during the process of this VAWA application.
 Your abuser will not be permitted to obtain information about you or your VAWA application from the U.S. government.
-Our law office is experienced in handling these sensitive matters to help keep you safe as you obtain more secure status away from your abuser.
-The VAWA application does have some time limits, so if this protection may help you, please reach out to an experienced attorney or BIA accredited representative as soon and safely as possible.
+Our law office is experienced in handling these sensitive matters to help keep you safe as you obtain a more secure status away from your abuser.
+The VAWA application does have some time limits, so if this protection may help you, please reach out to an experienced attorney or BIA accredited representatives as soon and safely as possible.

-The legal team at Miranda, Magden & Miranda, LLP, can determine your eligibility for a U-Visa or VAWA visa.
+The legal team at Miranda, Magden & Miranda, LLP can determine your eligibility for a U-Visa or VAWA visa.
 To schedule a free case evaluation and legal consultation with a California immigration attorney, please contact us to discover more about how we can help with a victim of crime application.